01

 The outcome

 Hypera came away with a de-risked, board-ready thesis: validated demand, unit economics that hold up, and a three-year P&L with a clear path to profitability.
 A concrete go-to-market and a phased "jet-ski" execution model gave the business a fundable path to build.
+Today, the solution is on the market in beta.

 What was delivered